Best Cheap Cat Foods

-Your Best Budget Cat Food Options Right Here, Boyo
+Your Cheap Cat Food Options Right Here, Bruvs and Sistahs

 What’s Best: Dry or Wet Cat Food?

 It’s pretty well-known that cats rely on their diet to provide a lot of their moisture.
-Dry cat food isn’t as sensitive to spoilage, and easier to serve and dispense, especially via automated feeders, but it’s not ideal for cats.
-Most importantly, dry food is usually easier on the budget than wet.
+Dry cat food isn’t as sensitive to spoilage, and easier to serve and dispense, especially via automated feeders.
+And dry is the most inexpensive cat food.
+But it’s generally not very fresh, full of weird fillers and meat by-products, and not ideal for cats that, in the wild, don’t have much need to drink water because they get moisture from their food.
+(Did you know that a mouse is 74% water?)

-In our calculations, we think a combination of dry and wet is the ideal value compromise, so we’re recommending both a dry and a wet food.
+In our calculations, we think a combination of dry and wet is the ideal value compromise, so we’re recommending both a cheap dry cat food and an inexpensive wet cat food.
 What’s the best wet-dry food balance for cats?
 We’ll leave the mix up to you, depending on your budget.

 Is your cat refusing to drink enough water?
 Have you considered that maybe it’s an ergonomics issue?
+Was your cat ever a stray?
 Here are our thoughts on getting your cat to drink.

 1. In surveying the many cat food review sites, we believe it’s important to weigh all of the following when looking for the best cat food: ingredient quality, ingredient types, balance of nutrients, and manufacturer quality.